China bans major chip maker Micron from key infrastructure projects

 "We are evaluating the conclusion and assessing our next steps.
 We look forward to continuing to engage in discussions with Chinese authorities," they added.

-In response, the US said it would work with allies to address what it called "distortions of the memory chip market caused by China's actions".
+In response, the US government said it would work with allies to address what it called "distortions of the memory chip market caused by China's actions".

 "We firmly oppose restrictions that have no basis in fact," US Commerce Department a spokesperson said.